 This program is offered on the Aurora campus and at George Williams College.

-In the DSW program, you will complete a total of 64 semester hours, including:
+In the MSW program, you will complete 60 hours of study, including